SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/aws/mqtt/readme.md

   **![Build as](resources/readme/build_aws_mqtt1.png)**

-- NCP mode:

 ### 4.3 Run and Test the application

-- Application will Subscribe to the MQTT_TOPIC and Publishes message "{\"message\": \"toggle\"}" to the same topic.
+- Application will Subscribe to the 'SUBSCRIBE_TO_TOPIC' and Publishes message to the topic 'PUBLISH_ON_TOPIC' and puts M4 in PS4 sleep state.
-- It receives the publish message sent, as it has subscribed to the same topic.
+- It receives the wireless message sent from cloud and wakes up M4, as it has subscribed to topic SUBSCRIBE_TO_TOPIC.
-- Upon receiving the Publish message it processes the message "{\"message\": \"toggle\"}"
+- Additionally, the M4 can wake up based on alarm and button (BTN1) press if the respective macro is enabled.
 - Once the build was successful, right click on project and click on Debug As->Silicon Labs ARM Program as shown in below image.

   ![debug_mode_soc](resources/readme/debugmodesoc117.png)

 ### 4.4 Application Output

-- SoC mode & NCP mode:
+- SoC mode:

 ![Application prints](resources/readme/debug_prints_with_data_transfer_soc.png)